-Uniform Bottoms All Grades
+Uniform Pants/Bottoms

-• Color: Khaki
+Color: Khaki

-• Style: Chino pants, shorts, skirt, skort, or jumper
+Style: Chino pants, shorts, skirt, skort, or jumper

-- All bottoms must fit comfortably, not too tight or baggy.
+All bottoms must fit comfortably, not too tight or baggy.
 The length of the pants should reach below the ankle.
 Skirts, skorts, and jumpers must be knee length, no floor length skirts or mini-skirts.
 Shorts must be mid-thigh length; no "short shorts" will be allowed.
 Shorts may only be worn in August and September, May and June.
 Khaki/ tan colored denim or denim-style pants are not allowed.
 Cargo pants (or pants with large pockets), capris,leggings/jeggings, or jams are not allowed.
-Students may wear a school chosen PLAID skirt that must be purchased from Allen's Uniform Stores. - Navy tights or navy knee socks must be worn with the skirt.